VikAsNeHrA1/Order-Management-app/README.md

 - [bcrypt for password hashing](https://github.com/VikAsNeHrA1/Order-Management-app/blob/ebbc22f43282cf317b0ca14f5007fc77f7911309/app.js#L151)
 - EJS for templating
 - dotenv for managing environment variables
+## How Login system is working
+When a new person joins and creates a password, the system doesn't just save this password as it is.
+It uses a special method called "bcrypt" to change it into a secure code, which is then saved.
+This method works by mixing the password with some extra data (called "salt") and changing it many times to make it really secure.

+When you log in, you type in your username and password.
+The system then finds your username in its records.
+It takes the password you typed in and uses bcrypt again to see if it matches the secure code it saved earlier.
+If they match, it means your password is right.

+Once you're logged in, the system remembers who you are and what kind of user you are (like a store or warehouse user).
+It uses this information to show you the right pages and options

 ## Installation
 Follow these steps to set up the project locally: